StatsugiriLabs/PsReplayDownloader/README.md

 ## Feature Requests

-Please tweet / message [@Statsugiri](https://twitter.com/Statsugiri) or create an issue at the [Github repo](https://github.com/Statsugiri/PsReplayDownloader) for any feature requests.
+Please tweet / message [@Statsugiri](https://twitter.com/Statsugiri) or create an issue for any feature requests.